Get started with Power BI Q&A

 Navigate back to the Retail Analysis Sample dashboard.

-Using natural language, type something like this into the question box:
+Using natural language, type something like this question into the question box:

 what were this year sales and last year sales by month as area chart